 I’m a Ph.D candidate in Concordia University, Montreal, researching the computational nature and biological basis of Phonology as a cognitive ability.
 Here I’m supervised by Prof. Charles Reiss (Principal), Prof. Mark Hale and Prof. Alan Bale from Linguistics, as well as Prof. Roberto de Almeida from Psychology.
 My research is carried out under the umbrella of the INDI individualized doctorate program, in the form of an interdisciplinary investigation of the computational nature of our Language Faculty, specifically the sound domain, using both formal/mathematical and empirical tools.
 I’m supported by the Louise Dandurand Scholarship in Interdisciplinary Studies & the International Graduate Tuition Excellence Award.

 I am interested in a whole range of related things, but at their centre are the issues that Noam Chomsky raises in Things No Amount of Learning Can Teach!
-What kind of knowledge is encoded in our genetic make-up, and how?
+What kind of knowledge is encoded in our genes, and how do they constrain our development?
 It is a given fact that we are animals, and like all animals we are very rigidly constrained in things that our brains can, and cannot, make sense of.
-What are those limits, especially with regard to our cognitive and Language abilities?
+What are those limits, especially with regard to our cognitive and linguistic abilities?